yezhiyi9670/toxic-music-player-1/_docs/documentation/admin/deltadesc201805.md

 - If G1 and G2 are not defined, will use single theme color.
 - P is by default `<song_id>/avatar`.

+Due to a bug, if a song is renamed, it may not be able to show its default cover image.
+Re-saving the lyrics file could fix it.

 ## Lyrics

 Lyrics section header has 4 heads.